DimEvil/tutorial-qgis-maxent/README.md

 ![conversion](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/screenshots/convert_to_asc.PNG)
 ![conversion2](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/screenshots/convert_to_asc2.PNG)

-If you want to use the altitude.asc file in your modeling, you need to open the translated altitude.asc file in a text editor (Like notepad++) and make sure the bounding box is similar with the bounding box of the other climate variables.
+If you want to use the altitude.asc file in your modeling, you need to open the translated altitude.asc file in a text editor [notepad++](https://notepad-plus-plus.org/download/v7.5.8.html) and make sure the bounding box is similar with the bounding box of the other climate variables.

 # extract the occurrence points of the species we are interested in modeling.